2.0 Wildlife Identification

 Additional Information

-Coaches and Cloverbuds Wildlife ID (WHEP State Contest) - This optional non-competitive learning activity is for coaches and cloverbuds who have siblings competing at the contest.
-Cloverbuds are recognized at the awards ceremony and can complete the scorecard individually, or with assistance from an adult or teen leader.
+Coaches and Cloverbuds Wildlife ID (WHEP State Contest) - Typically an optional non-competitive learning activity about wildlife identification is available for coaches and cloverbuds who have siblings competing at the contest.
+Cloverbuds must receive permission to participate from their county office.
+They are recognized at the awards ceremony and can complete the scorecard individually, or with assistance from an adult or teen leader.
 Talking is allowed.
+The scorecards are not graded and are for learning purposes only.

 Line art of calendar with heart in the middle